adambard/learnxinyminutes-docs/r.html.markdown

 vec * 4	# 16 20 24 28
 vec[2:3] * 5	# 25 30
 any(vec[2:3] == 8) # FALSE
-# and there are many built-in functions to summarize vectors
+# and R has many built-in functions to summarize vectors
 mean(vec)	# 9.5
 var(vec)	# 1.666667
 sd(vec)		# 1.290994